Mobius5150/edrc-frontend/docs/src/about.md

 ---

 # About EDRC
-EDRC is a free site that lets you build electrical designs with confidence.
-EDRC was made as a hobby by Mike Blouin and James Finlay, give them a follow below to show your support!
+EDRC is a free site that helps you build printed circuit boards with confidence.
+EDRC was made by Mike Blouin and James Finlay in their free time, give them a follow below to show your support!

 ## Mike Blouin
 <a class="twitter-follow-button"